I thought about a Mini-FOX configuration to start small with the NVIDIA FOX Blueprint

 A Locally-Oriented Configuration Centered on DGX Spark

-PC and Jetson Handle Lightweight Detection While Cloud Handles Reasoning
+PCs and Jetson Handle Lightweight Detection While Cloud Handles Reasoning

-If DGX Spark is not available, or if you want to start at truly low cost, it's better not to try to do everything on a PC or Jetson alone.
-Run lightweight object detection and rule judgment on the edge side, and pass only anomaly candidates to a cloud LLM or VLM.
+If you don't have a DGX Spark, or if you want to start with truly low costs, it's best not to try to do everything on a standalone PC or Jetson.
+The idea is to run lightweight object detection and rule evaluation on the edge side, and pass only the anomaly candidates to a cloud LLM or VLM.

 Role Edge PC / Jetson Cloud